Vyral/base-template/_posts/2023-04-14-egg-cellent-turnout-thanking-our-guests-for-a-memorable-easter-celebration.md

 date: 2023-04-14 07:00:00
 tags:
   - Real Estate
-excerpt: Thank you to everyone who came to our recent Easter event, it was a blast!
+excerpt: Thank you to everyone who came to our recent Easter event; it was a blast!
 enclosure:
 pullquote:
 enclosure_type: video/mp4